Modulators and Load Sensors

-Some hydraulic transmissions use modulators to control the throttle valve.
-They mount to the transmission case and contain a spring and a pin that moves in proportion to engine manifold vacuum.
-These pins come in different lengths to adjust or modify shift feel.
+Some hydraulic automatic transmissions use modulators to control the throttle valve.
+They mount to the transmission case and contain a spring and a pin that moves proportionately to the engine's manifold vacuum.
+The pins come in different lengths to adjust or modify the shift feel.
 Adding a stronger spring or a longer or shorter pin will cause a firmer or softer shift.
-They have been replaced with throttle position sensors in electronically controlled transmissions.
+Throttle position sensors and manifold absolute pressure sensors indicate engine load and have replaced the modulator in today's electronically controlled transmissions.